alfmunny/notes-blog/source/_posts/Jouarnal-2020.md

 ### 2019-10-24

-Never use test data to do model selection.
+Never used test data to do model selection.
 Generate validation set for it.
 K-fold Cross-Validation is a cheap way to generate validation sets when the train data is scarce.
 Get to know what is generalization error and training error.
 Overfitting, underfitting and model complexity.
 “Tunnable Parameters” -> “degree of freedom”.
 Deep.